EdwinYam/EdwinYam.github.io/content/publication/DuplexSpeechChain/index.md

 ---
-title: "An Analysis of Duplex Sequence‑to‑Sequence Learning for Speech Chain"
+title: 'An Analysis of Duplex Sequence‑to‑Sequence Learning for Speech Chain'
 authors:
   - admin

 date: "2022-11-10T00:00:00Z"
 doi: "10.6342/NTU202210030"